RedisLabs/redislabs-docs/content/rs/networking/multi-ip-ipv6.md

 when prompted to provide an IP of an existing node in the cluster, if you use the node's IP, provide the node's internal IP address.
 {{< /note >}}

+## Known limitations

+- Using IPv6 for internal traffic is supported only for new clusters running Redis Enterprise Software version 7.4.2 or later.

+- Changing an existing cluster's internal traffic from IPv4 to IPv6 is not supported.

+- All nodes must use the same protocol for internal traffic.

+- If a Redis Enterprise node's host machine has both IPv4 and IPv6 addresses, internal communication within the node initially uses IPv4 until the bootstrap process finishes.